ToJans/tojans.github.com/content/blog/Insanity & start-up's.md

 +++
 date = "2015-05-07T07:06:00+02:00"
-title = "Insanity & start up's"
+title = "Insanity & start-up's"
 +++

 VCs are looking for start-ups who outperform their competitors not by a ten-fold, but at least a hundred- or a thousand-fold.